malcoleo/test-devops/step_taken.md

 <br> We can pull remote online github repository to the local repository via the following command</br>
 git pull origin master

-<br> We can push local repository to remote online github repositoryvia the following command</br>
+<br> We can push local repository to remote online github repository via the following command</br>
 git push origin master

+<br>Log can be pulled via the following command</br>
+git log